cilium/cilium/Documentation/index.rst

 * :ref:`gs_install` :  Details instructions for installing, configuring, and
   troubleshooting Cilium in different deployment modes.

-* :ref:`policy_guide` : Detailed walkthrough of the policy language structure and the supported formats.
+* :ref:`network_policy` : Detailed walkthrough of the policy language structure and the supported formats.

 * :ref:`metrics` : Instructions for configuring metrics collection from Cilium.